 A noisy environment is one of the main stress triggers for employees and leads to reduced productivity.
 Common practices like shouting at others, or asking them to talk loudly are barely effective.

-Noise consists of infinite single source frequencies.
+Noise consists of infinite single-source frequencies.
 Human ear audible frequency ranges from 20Hz up to 20000Hz.
-Typical noise activities in a business office are about 65 decibels, and a casual conversation is around 60 decibels.
+Typical noise activities in a business office are about 65 dB(A), and a casual conversation is around 60 dB(A).

-Sounds higher than 85 decibels are damaging to the human ear.
-The U.S. Occupational Health and Safety Administration (OSHA) requires employers to provide hearing protection to their employees when noise exposure equals or exceeds an 8-hour time-weighted average (TWA) of 85 dBA or more.
+Sounds higher than 85 dB(A) are damaging to the human ear.
+The U.S. Occupational Health and Safety Administration (OSHA) requires employers to provide hearing protection to their employees when noise exposure equals or exceeds an 8-hour time-weighted average (TWA) of 85 dB(A) or more.

-Exposure to loud sounds over a course of time leads to a noise-induced hearing loss (NIHL).
+Exposure to loud sounds over a course of time leads to noise-induced hearing loss (NIHL).

-According to a 2017 study conducted by the Centers for Disease Control and Prevention (CDC), 19% of young adults in the U.S. (aged 20-29) had unilateral and bilateral audio-metric notches, while 4% of them had an audio-metric notch which occurred from noise-induced hearing loss.
+According to a 2017 study conducted by the Centers for Disease Control and Prevention (CDC), 19% of young adults in the U.S. (aged 20-29) had unilateral and bilateral audiometric notches, while 4% of them had an audio-metric notch which occurred from noise-induced hearing loss.
 Based on this, 40 million U.S. adults may have noise-induced hearing loss.
-33% of adults (aged 20-69) had an audio-metric noise notch and reported to be exposed to loud noise at work.
+33% of adults (aged 20-69) had an audio-metric noise notch and reported being exposed to loud noise at work.

-So, getting a noise-induced hearing loss is highly probable if you are exposed to a noisy environment for those with long term exposure to noisy environments.
+So, getting noise-induced hearing loss is highly probable if you are exposed to a noisy environment for those with long-term exposure to noisy environments.

 Your hearing may be affected if: